 Initially, the applicant must request the following documents in his/her country of origin:

-1) Once these documents are obtained, the applicant must legalize them in a Paraguayan Embassy nearest to his/her end.
+1) Once these documents are obtained, the applicant must legalize them in a Paraguayan Embassy nearest to his/her end or by Apostille.

 2) Afterwards, the documents should be remitted via courier to our attention in order to advance with the proceedings.